Best Diaper & Wipes 2018

 A few caveats: some of these chemicals in standard wipes keep them from molding.
 So it doesn’t come as a surprise we heard more than a few complaints about molding with WaterWipes— this would be a case were we suggest NOT ordering in bulk.
 And no wipe warmers.
 Critics note that a 2016 change to WaterWipes made them smaller and thinner, which dismayed fans.
 These wipes can also be drippy, irking more than one reader.

 Those caveats aside, we still like WaterWipes for folks who desire a simple wipe for babies with super-sensitive skin.
+Or just use a washcloth dipped in water–can’t get much cheaper or simpler.

 Why Trust Us